galenhuntington/hmp3-ng/README.md

 *  Work on other features and changes, and documentation, is ongoing.

-I am still working out the flaws.
+This is still a work in progress.
 Let me know if there are problems.

 ##  Installation